 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Phosphodiesterase inhibitor, selective for PDE1 (IC50 = 21 μM).
+Vinpocetine is a phosphodiesterase inhibitor, selective for PDE1 (IC50 = 21 μM).
 Also blocks voltage-gated Na+ channels.

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.